Multidimensional Graph Neural Networks for Wireless Communications: Practical Issues of using the MD-GNNs

 \subsection{Are Input Samples Permutable?}

-\ GNNs are efficient for permutable problems by only learning permutable functions.
+\ GNNs are efficient for learning permutable functions.
 Yet in practice, the permutability of a policy depends on the distribution of environment parameters.
-For example, when learning the policy in problem $P1$, $K!N!$ permuted samples are possible to be gathered or generated if the channels are independent and identically distributed (i.i.d.).
+For example, when learning the policy from problem $P1$, $K!N_t!$ permuted samples are possible to be gathered or generated if the channels are independent and identically distributed (i.i.d.).
 However, the channels in multi-antenna systems are often spatially correlated due to the tightly packed antenna arrays and the sparsely scattered propagation environments.
-Hence, a natural question is: are there $K!N_t!$ permuted versions for each channel matrix in the sample space of dimension ${K\times N_t}$?
-If the answer is not, then the precoding policy is not fully permutable, which cannot yield $K!N!$ equivalent feasible solutions.
-As a consequence, the gain of GNNs in terms of learning efficiency will be lower.
+Hence, a natural question is: are there $K!N_t!$ permuted versions for each channel matrix in the input feature space of dimension ${K\times N_t}$?
+If the answer is not, then the precoding policy is not fully permutable, which cannot yield $K!N_t!$ equivalent feasible solutions.
+As a consequence, the gain of GNNs in terms of learning efficiency over the FNNs without embedding any prior will be lower.
 Therefore, we are interested in the permutability of environment parameters, specifically wireless channels.

-We answer this question by taking precoding problem in a wideband MISO system as an example, where the permutability of channel tensors depends on channel correlation.
+We answer this question by taking precoding problem in a MISO-OFDM system as an example, where the permutability of channel tensors depends on channel correlation.

 {\bf Users:} The permutability of a channel tensor along the user dimension depends on the correlation of the channels among users.
-For $K$ users not closely located, their channel matrices are independent, and there exists $K!$ permuted version of one channel tensor in the sample space.
+For $K$ users not closely located, their channel matrices are independent, and there exists $K!$ permuted version of one channel tensor in the feature space.